Search

 young woman looking at receipts and doing finances on laptop

 The SMART approach is a framework for setting specific, measurable, achievable, relevant and time-bound goals.
-Using this method with the money-saving process can help you make purposeful decisions around money goals and take actions that align with your values.
+When you're feeling uncertain about how to save money fast, applying this method to the saving process can help you get unstuck and take action.

-Setting SMART financial goals
+Set SMART financial goals

 • Is it achievable?
 Review how realistic your goals are, especially as they fit into the rest of your finances.

-8 ways to save money fast
+7 tips to save money faster

 • Zero-based budgeting, which allocates every dollar of your income to specific expenses and savings.
 This may be a good fit if you enjoy precision.